-Under its current proposal, the N.C.
-Department of Transportation would widen 12 miles of I-40, from I-440 (Exit 301) in Raleigh to N.C.
-42 (Exit 312) in Clayton by adding two lanes in each direction.
+The N.C.
+Department of Transportation is widening 13 miles of I-40, from I-440 (exit 301) in Raleigh to Cornwallis Road (mile marker 314) in Clayton, by adding two lanes in each direction.

 I-40/N.C.
 42 Interchange Upgrades

 Improvements to the I-40/N.C.
-42 interchange (Exit 312) and surrounding network of roads (including Cleveland Road) in Johnston County would allow the area to handle large volumes of traffic better.
+42 interchange (exit 312) and surrounding a network of roads (including Cleveland Road) in Johnston County will allow the area to better handle large volumes of traffic.